ADHD Medication in Japan: What's Legal, What's Not, and How to Get It

 What to Tell the School While You Establish Medication

 What matters to the school is the behavioral and learning profile.
 If your child has a foreign diagnosis document — a US evaluation report, a UK EHCP, a Canadian IEP — bring it with you to meetings with the school's special education coordinator (tokubetsu shien kyōiku coordinator).
-Have it translated professionally into Japanese.
+Prepare Japanese translations of key reports and bring the originals.
 The diagnosis history, cognitive test scores, and accommodation history carry far more weight with the placement committee than a verbal explanation.

 Getting the Full Picture